arman-rai/Notes/Documents/Documentations/Chillhack.md

-then used few tools, steghide got the job done used zip2john to crack the zip file and got in found password encoded as b64
+then used few tools, steghide got the job done used zip2john to crack the zip file and got in found password encoded as b64 on the unzipped file

+then tried to su to anurodh from apaar, succeded then found a docker id on it and then used